Movement 4ReorientationDay 299

 Above all these things, walk in love, which is the bond of perfection.

 After all the rebuilding, the recovered beliefs, the hard-won hope, the slow relearning of how to trust, reorientation comes finally to rest on the one thing that outlasts the rest.
-Love.
-Faith will turn to sight; hope will be swallowed up in having; but love simply goes on.
+Faith will one day turn to sight, the believing swallowed up in seeing the One believed in; hope will be swallowed up in having, every longing answered; but love simply goes on, into the life of the world to come.
 Paul ranks it greatest of the three, and Colossians says to pull it on over everything else like a coat.
 Here is the warning hidden in the comfort.
 It is dangerously possible to rebuild a faith centered on being right, on having finally sorted out the correct positions, on winning the argument you lost in your old life.
-A reconstructed certainty can be a hard and loveless thing.
-Do not let the center of your rebuilt life be rightness.
-Let it be love.
-You can be right about a great many things and still have missed the very center, because love is what remains, and love is what was greatest all along, even when you were too busy being correct to notice.

 ← Day 298Day 300